 Reminder: The first day of winter is on December 21.

-Think warm.
-This winter, Seattle has a 50-60% chance of temperatures being higher than normal.
+Think cold.
+This winter, Seattle has a 40-50% chance of temperatures being lower than normal.

-Expect about average precipitation.
-Seattle has an equal chance of seeing either below normal or higher than average snow and rainfall amounts this winter.
+Expect about above average precipitation.
+Seattle has a 33-40% chance of seeing higher than average snow and rainfall amounts this winter.

-Seattle’s average high temperature in December is 43.7°, but with the El Niño weather pattern we’re experiencing, expect that temp (and average temps through the rest of the winter) to be a bit higher this year.
+Seattle’s average high temperature in December is 43.7°, but with a La Niña weather pattern likely to breeze through, expect that temp (and average temps through the rest of the winter) to be a bit lower this year.

 Seattle’s temperatures in January are usually a tick higher than the previous month, with an average high of 45° and an average low of 36°.
 The good news is that the days are starting to get longer, with a half hour more daylight on average than December typically has.